VitaminUSA/Capstone-SB/client/readingnook/README.md

 Client:

-1. In the angular CLI navigate to the client directory
+1. In the angular CLI navigate to the client directory `cd client/readingnook`
 2. run `npm install`
 3. run `ng serve`